Medical Assistant Program Graduate

 Our instructors are experienced and knowledgeable professionals who truly care about your success.
 They not only deliver a comprehensive curriculum, and may also share stories about their work as medical assisting professionals to help students learn more about the career they are preparing to enter.

 Most of our programs are eligible for Title IV funding.
 Financial Aid is available to those who qualify.
-During the admissions process you will meet with a Financial Aid Representative who can help you.
+During the admissions process you will meet with a Financial Aid Advisor who can help you.

 Yes!
 Our Career Services department works with every student on their job search.
 We work as a team to empower our graduates with the skills necessary to approach a job interview ready for success.